 Figure 2: Shape Fill drop-down gallery

 - This brings up the Insert Pictures dialog box, as shown in Figure 3.
 Within this dialog box you'll find options to insert picture from a file (highlighted in red within Figure 3) and insert online pictures (highlighted in blue within Figure 3).
 For this tutorial we used the From a file option.

 Figure 3: Insert Pictures dialog box

-- Click the Browse hyperlink within the Insert Pictures dialog box (highlighted in red within Figure 3).
+- Click the Browse hyperlink within the Insert Pictures dialog box (area highlighted in red within Figure 3).
 This opens the Insert Picture dialog box as shown in Figure 4.
 Navigate to where you have saved pictures to be used as fills.

 Figure 4: Insert Picture dialog box

 - Select the picture and click the Insert button, as shown highlighted in red within Figure 4, above.

 - Note: You can also choose to link the picture instead of inserting it.
 To access the options to link the picture, click the down arrow next to the Insert button, as shown in Figure 5, below.
 To learn more about the difference between various Insert options, refer to our Insert and/or Link Pictures in PowerPoint 2016 tutorial.

 Figure 5: Do you want to link rather than insert a picture?

 - Whichever option you choose, the result will be that the picture will form a fill for the selected shape, as shown in Figure 6, below (compare with Figure 1, shown earlier on this page).